MicrosoftDocs/customer-insights-pr.eu-es/ci-docs/audience-insights/export-sftp.md

 ## <a name="prerequisites"></a>Aurrebaldintzak

-- SFTP ostalari baten eta dagozkien egiaztagirien eskuragarritasuna.
+- SFTP ostalariaren erabilgarritasuna eta dagozkien egiaztagiriak.

 ## <a name="connect-to-sftp"></a>Konektatu SFTP-ra